Shlok1375/ab-test-portfolio/README.md

 ## Limitations

-1. Synthetic dataset — designed to mirror realistic product experiment structure but not real user data
+1. Synthetic dataset: designed to mirror realistic product experiment structure but not real user data
 2. CUPED assumes a linear relationship between the covariate and outcome
-3. Segment analysis increases Type I error risk — results should be treated as directional, not confirmatory
+3. Segment analysis increases Type I error risk, results should be treated as directional, not confirmatory

 ---

 *Part of my product data science portfolio.
-See [shloksheth.netlify.app](https://shloksheth.netlify.app) for more.*
+See [shethshlok.netlify.app](https://shethshlok.netlify.app) for more.*